 Introducing the Driveway Garden

-The Driveway Garden represents my first great digging effort, transforming the strip of rough patchy grass between the flowering cherry trees along the driveway.
+The Driveway Garden was my first great digging effort, as I slowly transformed the strip of rough patchy grass between the flowering cherry trees along the driveway.
 I remember it taking many weekends, and I wondered what I'd started!

 I hope you enjoy your visit.
-Make sure you wander over the lawn, and find some of the hidden paths.
-You'll likely meet one of the house cats or Rusty the dog on the driveway - he'll be waiting patiently to go for a walk.
-Gardening is soooooo boring for dogs!
+Make sure you wander over the lawn, and have fun wandering through the network of paths in the Hump Garden.
+You'll likely meet one of the house cats or a dog on the driveway, waiting patiently to go for a walk.

 Cat and Dog in the Driveway